-Zone A bonus contributions are for the exclusive use of Mary Benson Park.
-Zone B, C, and D bonus contributions are for the exclusive use of Enos Jones Park.
+Zone A, B, C, and D bonus contributions are for the exclusive use of Enos Jones Park.

-The green space development requirement may be satisfied by any one or combination of the following methods as approved by the Planning Board as part of a Site Plan:
+The bonus requirement may be satisfied by any one or combination of the following methods as approved by the Planning Board as part of a Site Plan:

-Monetary contribution to the City of Jersey City to be established in a separate account for the exclusive purpose of developing and enhancing green space within the plan area.
+Monetary contribution to the City of Jersey City to be established in a separate account for the exclusive purpose of developing and enhancing Enos Jones Park within the plan area.

-Developer donation of actual improvements to Enos Jones Park or Mary Benson Park; such improvements shall be determined by the Division of Architecture.
+Developer donation of actual improvements to Enos Jones Park; such improvements shall be determined by the Division of Architecture.

 The amount of monetary contribution or value of an equivalent in-kind contribution of land shall be calculated as follows:

-$35,000 for each bonus residential dwelling unit constructed under this provision over the base density permitted.
+For zones regulated by density, $35,000 for each bonus residential dwelling unit constructed under this provision over the base density.
+For zones regulated by height alone, $35,000 for every residential dwelling unit constructed under this provision in every bonus story.

 Any development utilizing this bonus provision must comply with all applicable criteria of the area, yard, and bulk standards, or be granted the appropriate deviations pursuant to the requirements of this plan.

-Satisfaction of 50% of the green space contribution requirement is a required pre-condition for the issuance of any first building permit associated with the project.
+Satisfaction of 50% of the contribution requirement is a required pre-condition for the issuance of any first building permit associated with the project.
 The remaining 50% shall be paid to the City of Jersey City prior to the issuance of any Certificate of Occupancy.

-VI) GENERAL PROVISIONS
+11) GENERAL PROVISIONS